aaronhuggins/sf-composite-call/README.md

 # Salesforce Composite Call
-A library for dealing the the Composite Call API in Salesforce.
+A library for dealing with the Composite Call API in Salesforce.
 Integrates with the JSforce node module when available and passed as an option.

 ## Usage
 Install it from the [npm repository](https://www.npmjs.com/package/sf-composite-call):